mynameisGopi/officialgopi/README.md

 # officialgopi
-This is the official portfolio website for the ITM780 Final Project
+This is a portfolio website that I will be working on the side (Completion TBD!!!)